-• Students are required to take PHL 1310 - Introduction to Ethics in Science and Engineering to satisfy the General Education Requirements in Western Civilization.

-In order to graduate on-schedule without taking additional courses, it is highly recommended that students meet with an SECS Undergraduate Academic Adviser concerning the selection of all of their general education courses.
+- Students are required to take PHL 1310 Introduction to Ethics in Science and Engineering to satisfy the General Education Requirements in Western Civilization. - To satisfy the General Education Requirement in Social Science, electrical engineering students are required to take one of the following economics courses: ECN 1500, ECN 2010, ECN 2020, or ECN 2100. - In order to graduate on-schedule without taking additional courses, it is highly recommended that students meet with an SECS Undergraduate Academic Adviser concerning the selection of all of their general education courses.